DeusAds/DeusAdsSDK/README.md

 ### `BillboardAd`

 - **`public string imageUrl`**
-  - URL of the image to display on the billboard.
+  - URL of the image to display on the billboard or car.
 If empty, a placeholder image is used.

-## Contribution

-If you'd like to contribute to DeusAdsTool, please fork the repository and submit a pull request.
-For significant changes, please open an issue first to discuss the changes with the maintainers.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 Changelog
 [1.0.0] - YYYY-MM-DD